 Average risk

 The American Cancer Society currently suggests that people at average risk for breast cancer consider beginning to have annual mammograms from age 40.
-Those aged 45–54 should have a mammogram every year, switching to every other year from age 55 on if they wish.
-Other personal factors may also influence the frequency of testing.

 Intermediate risk

-A score of 15–19% indicates an intermediate risk of developing breast cancer.
-Doctors may recommend additional testing for some people at this risk level, such as those with dense breast tissue.
 Before proceeding, doctors will explain the issues that can arise from additional testing, such as false positives and other risks of mammogram tests.

 High risk

 Doctors typically consider a score over 20% high risk.
-They may recommend that people in the high risk group get additional screening tests every year, such as a breast MRI.
-Doctors may also have further recommendations for each individual, such as supplemental ultrasound testing for those with very dense breast tissue.
+They may recommend that people in the high risk group get additional screening tests every year, such as a breast MRI and mammography.

-Research from 2018 explored the accuracy of the model using results from over 132,000 participants.
+Research from 2018 explored the accuracy of the model using results from over 132,000 women.
 The study indicated that Tyrer-Cuzick assessments may provide useful data for at least 19 years, which doctors can use to design individualized screening and prevention strategies.

-The authors of a 2021 article suggest that while the Tyrer-Cuzick model is useful, other tools such as the extended Breast and Ovarian Analysis of Disease Incidence and Carrier Estimation Algorithm may be more accurate for certain populations.
+The authors of a 2021 article suggest that while the Tyrer-Cuzick model is useful, other tools, such as the extended Breast and Ovarian Analysis of Disease Incidence and Carrier Estimation Algorithm, may be more accurate for certain populations.

 An assessment of cancer risk is only a general estimate.
 People in average risk groups may still get breast cancer, and those in high risk groups may never develop the illness.